-There's nothing more pleasurable that eating local dishes prepared by knowledgeable chefs and Nice has plenty of both.
+There's nothing more pleasurable than eating local dishes prepared by knowledgeable chefs, and Nice has plenty of both.
 As you will find out if you're lucky enough to spend time in the Queen of the Riviera, Nice really is a food lover's town.

 Start at the Cours Saleya market and the little streets of the Vieille Ville (Old Town) for socca (a thin pancake made from chickpea flour and olive oil, baked and crisped in the oven and seasoned with black pepper, a little like a crepe), the best pizzas, pissaladière (pizza-like onion tart), petits farcis (delicious stuffed Provençale vegetables), salade Niçoise, pan bagnat (fresh baps or bread filled with salade Niçoise), tourte aux blettes (tart of Swiss chard, raisins and pine nuts) and beignets de fleurs de courgettes (deep fried fritters with vegetables like courgettes flowers).

-Buy these specialities at stalls in the food markets, or try the local restaurants.
+Buy these specialties at stalls in the food markets, or try the local restaurants.

 Address: 13 rue Bavastro